grodowski/nsjail_playground/README.md

 - ✅ Docker image listening on 8080
 - ✅ Use `flask` and `nsjail`
 - ✅ Expose `os`, `pandas` and `numpy`
-- TODO: Deploy on Google Cloud Run
+- ✅ Deploy on Google Cloud Run
 - TODO: Write an utility for easier testing (multiline JSON)

 Building and testing the image